Rajnarayan Basu

-Rajnarayan Basu ({1826–1899) was an Indian writer and intellectual of the Bengal Renaissance.
+Rajnarayan Basu (1826–1899) was an Indian writer and intellectual of the Bengal Renaissance.
 He was born in Boral in 24 Parganas and studied at the Hare School and Hindu College, in Kolkata, Bengal.
-A monotheist at heart, Rajnarayan Basu converted to Brahmoism at the age of twenty.
+A monotheist at heart, Basu converted to the Brahmoism sect at the age of twenty.
 After retiring, he was given the honorary title of Rishi or sage.
-As a writer, he was one of the best known prose writers in Bengali in the nineteenth century, writing often for the Tattwabodhini Patrika, a premier Brahmo journal.
+He was one of the best known prose writers in Bengali in the nineteenth century, writing often for the Tattwabodhini Patrika, a premier Brahmo journal.
 Due to his defence of Brahmoism, he was given the title "Grandfather of Indian Nationalism".

 Birth and early life

-Rajnarayan Basu was born on 7 September 1826 in the Boral village of South 24 Parganas of West Bengal.
+Basu was born on 7 September 1826, in a Bengali Kayastha family of the present-day South 24 Parganas district in West Bengal.
 The ancestral seat of the Basu family was Garh Gobindopur, Kolkata.
 His father Nanda Kishore Basu was a disciple of a Raja Ram Mohan Roy and later one of his secretaries.
-A bright student since childhood, Rajnarayan was brought to Calcutta (modern Kolkata) and was admitted to Hare School Society's School (later known as Hare School) and studied there till the age of 14.
+A bright student since childhood, Rajnarayan was brought to Calcutta (now Kolkata) and was admitted to Hare School Society's School (later known as Hare School) and studied there till the age of 14.

 He married Prasannamoyee Mitra in 1843.
-After the death of his first wife, he married Nistarini Dutta daughter of Shri Abhayacharan Dutta.
+After the death of his first wife, he married Nistarini Dutta, daughter of Abhayacharan Dutta.

 Career

-Rajnarayan Basu was a rival of Michael Madhusudan Dutt, a prominent poet of the time, and the introducer of free verse in Bengali.
+Rajnarayan Basu was a rival of Michael Madhusudan Dutta, a prominent poet of the time, and the introducer of free verse in Bengali.
 Both were responsible for introducing classical Western elements into Bengali literature.
 He briefly tutored Rabindranath Tagore and spent three years translating the Upanishads into English on the earnest request and co-operation of Devendranath Tagore.
 As a member of Young Bengal, Rajnarayan Basu believed in "nation-building" at the grassroots level.
 To do his part, after teaching at Vidyasagar's Sanskrit College as the second master of the English Department, he moved to Midnapore to teach in the mofussil district town.
 He served as the headmaster of Midnapore Zilla School (later known as Midnapore Collegiate School) which was also the forerunner of Midnapore College.